zji90/RMRCE/README.md

 ## RMRCE Installation

-TSCAN software can be installed via Github.
+RMRCE software can be installed via Github.
-Users should have R installed on their computer before installing TSCAN.
+Users should have R installed on their computer before installing RMRCE.
 R can be downloaded here: http://www.r-project.org/.
-To install the latest version of TSCAN package via Github, run following commands in R:
+To install the latest version of RMRCE package via Github, run following commands in R:
 ```{r }
 if (!require("devtools"))
   install.packages("devtools")